AnonymousRepo-dotcom/Normalization_ICLR_TSALM/README.md

 **Do Normalization Choice Matter for Causal Time-Series Foundation Models?**

 ⚠️ **Note:** This repository is for double-blind review.
 The pretrained model weights will be made available after the review process.
 We provide the results reported in the paper in the `processed_results/` folder, and figures can be generated from the results using the notebooks in `notebooks/`.
-Everything will work except "kv_cache.ipynb" and "inference.ipynb" which require the pretrained weights.
+Everything in this folder will work except "kv_cache.ipynb" and "inference.ipynb" which require the pretrained weights.
 Python scrips presented below will not works.

 ⚠️ **Note:** The training procedure will be included in the main repository

 ---

 ## Repository Structure

-- **`results/`**
+- **`processed_results/`**
   Contains the experimental results reported in the paper, organized by experiment in separate subfolders.

 - **`notebooks/`**